Scaling limit of soliton lengths in a multicolor box-ball system: Key combinatorial lemmas

-The definition of $\kappa$-color BBS dynamics we gave in the introduction involves non-local movement of balls.
-It can instead be defined using a `carrier', which gives a localized characterization of the process and reveals a number of invariants.
-For the simplest case of $\kappa=1$, imagine a carrier of infinite capacity sweeps through the time-$t$ configuration $X_{t}$ from left, picking up each ball it encounters and depositing a ball into each empty box whenever it can.
-After we run this carrier over $X_{t}$, the resulting configuration is in fact $X_{t+1}$.
+The definition of $\kappa$-color BBS dynamics we gave in the introduction involves the non-local movement of balls.
+It can instead be defined using a `carrier', which gives a localized characterization of the process and reveals a number of important invariants that fully determine the resulting solitons.
+For the simplest case $\kappa=1$, imagine a carrier of infinite capacity sweeps through the time-$t$ configuration $\xi^{(t)}$ from the left, picking up each ball it encounters and depositing a ball into each empty box whenever it can.
+We will see that after we run this carrier over $\xi^{(t)}$, the resulting configuration is in fact $\xi^{(t+1)}$.
 Moreover, the maximum number of balls in the carrier during the sweep is in fact the first soliton length $\lambda_{1}$.
-For $\kappa\ge 1$, we give a carrier version of the $\kappa$-color BBS dynamics, and we show that the maximum number of balls of positive color during the sweep also equals the first soliton length $\lambda_{1}$.
-Furthermore, running finite capacity carriers will extract the row lengths of the invariant Young diagram.

-We first define the infinite-capacity carrier process and the carrier version of the dynamics for general $\kappa\ge 1$.
+Now we introduce the \textit{infinite-capacity carrier process} and the carrier version of the $\kappa$-color BBS dynamic.
 Denote